 Gastric Hypomotility

-Your pet might be suffering with a condition referred to as Gastrointestinal hypomotility.
-It’s a syndrome where the digestive system muscles display poor contraction.
-Due to this food can’t adequately move through, which results in unusually slow ingested food movement through the dog’s digestive tract.
+Your pet might be suffering from a condition referred to as Gastrointestinal Hypomotility.
+It’s a syndrome where the digestive system's muscles display poor contraction.
+Due to this, food can’t adequately move through, which results in a slower digestion process in a dog’s digestive tract.

 Reflux Gastritis

 Pay attention to when your pet is vomiting.
-If that occurrence is more common in the morning, it might be that your pet is suffering with reflux gastritis.
-This situation happens as the stomach becomes irritated by acid, typically when it’s empty (therefore, why it’s so bad in the morning).
+If your dog vomits white foam in the morning, it might be that your pet is suffering from reflux gastritis.
+This situation happens as the stomach becomes irritated by stomach acids, typically when it’s empty (therefore, why it’s so bad in the morning).

 Within serious cases, the gastric stomach acid may cause esophagus damage and place the dog in substantial pain when it is feeding time.
-Dogs that suffer with reflux gastritis might vomit yellowish or white vomit because of stomach irritation.
+Dogs that suffer from reflux gastritis might vomit yellowish or white vomit because of stomach irritation.
+Acid reflux often produces similar symptoms.

 Kidney Disease

-If your pet has a complete loss of appetite, becomes disoriented, is physically weak, is vomiting white foam, is struggling to urinate, they might be suffering with kidney disease.
-Extended kidney disease eventually will lead to full kidney failure in dogs if neglected.
-If you believe your dog might be suffering with problems with their kidneys, it’s strongly suggested that you take them in for a physical exam.
+If your pet has a complete loss of appetite, becomes disoriented, is physically weak, vomits white foam, or struggles to urinate, it might be suffering from kidney disease.
+Kidney disease will eventually lead to full kidney failure in dogs, especially when left untreated.

 Parvovirus

-Parvovirus is a viral condition that’s transmitted via oral contact with infected feces.
+Parvovirus is a viral condition that’s transmitted via oral contact with infected fecal waste.
 Even though the virus is mainly found in puppies, this condition may infect any dog and generally shows symptoms after only 7 - 10 days of becoming exposed to a contaminated source.

 Additional symptoms besides throwing up white foam might include lethargy, bloody diarrhea, anorexia, or fever.
 Unfortunately, there isn’t any cure for the Parvovirus.
 As a canine is diagnosed with Parvovirus, they’ll obtain treatment to mitigate their symptoms, as well as make them as comfortable as humanly possible.